 However, ethanol corrosion is the main reason for additive use.
-Therefore, modern additives for classic cars include solutions that inhibit the activity.
-Classic car fuel additives of this type protect the tubes, tanks and engine gaskets against rust.
+Therefore, modern additives for classic cars include solutions that inhibit activity.
+Classic car fuel additives of this type protect the tubes, tanks, and engine gaskets against rust.

 Fuel Phase Separation